kixlab/chatgpt-dataset/README.md

 ## Data Security
 Our dataset includes actual conversation logs between users and ChatGPT.
 It may contain a risk of users' personal information leakage.
-To prevent this issue, we thoroughly reviewed all data and blocked the data that have a risk of personal information leakage into the following BLOCKED TYPE.
+To prevent this issue, we thoroughly reviewed all data and masked the data that have a risk of personal information leakage into the following MASKED TYPE.

-#### BLOCKED TYPE
+#### MASKED TYPE
-- [BLOCKED: LINK] : Blocked the ChatGPT shared link
+- [MASKED: LINK] : Masked the ChatGPT shared link
-- [BLOCKED: WHOLE CHAT] : Blocked the whole chat log
+- [MASKED: WHOLE CHAT] : Masked the whole chat log
-- [BLOCKED: WHOLE RESPONSE] : Blocked the one ChatGPT response entirely
+- [MASKED: WHOLE RESPONSE] : Masked the one ChatGPT response entirely
-- [BLOCKED: WHOLE PROMPT] : Blocked the one user prompt entirely
+- [MASKED: WHOLE PROMPT] : Masked the one user prompt entirely
-- [BLOCKED: URL] : Blocked the privacy related url
+- [MASKED: URL] : Masked the privacy related url
-- [BLOCKED: PROPER NOUN] : Blocked the privacy related proper noun
+- [MASKED: PROPER NOUN] : Masked the privacy related proper noun
-- [BLOCKED: USER CONTENT] : Blocked user content such as user's phone number or email address.
+- [MASKED: USER CONTENT] : Masked user content such as user's phone number or email address.